izidormaklary/basic-angular-form/readme.md

 - "list" is also working, but there are some changes appearance-wise in order
 - must-have features covered
 - routing is also available (through a nav-bar)
+- deleting by email address

 ### Todo

 - missing homepage
-- finishing up with deleting by email
+- putting email deletion into new component

 # Getting started: